Amity122/Aaron-Kyle-Cooper-Calvo---JBE/README.md

 - Composer (v2.5.8) <- a dependency manager for PHP.
 It helps you to manage the libraries and frameworks that your PHP projects depend on
 - PHP v8.2.2 <- as of making this project
 - MongoDB v8 <- NoSQL Database used as of making this project
+- PyMongo v4.10.0, watchdog 5.0.3, email_validator v2.2.0 <- python libraries used in this project

 - ## Laragon